Frontal lobe: Structure

 The gyri are separated by sulci.
 For example, the precentral gyrus is in front of the central sulcus, and behind the precentral sulcus.
 The superior and middle frontal gyri are divided by the superior frontal sulcus.
 The middle and inferior frontal gyri are divided by the inferior frontal sulcus.

-The human frontal lobe reaches full maturity only at mid to late 20s (25-30 years of age)—in fact, the prefrontal cortex, in particular, continues to mature well into the third decade.
+The human frontal lobe reaches full maturity only after 30—in fact, the prefrontal cortex, in particular, continues to mature well into the third decade.
 A small amount of atrophy, however, is normal in the aging person's frontal lobe.
 Fjell et al. (2009), studying the rate of brain atrophy over time among 142 healthy adults aged 60–91 years compared with 122 patients with Alzheimer's disease, showed that there was a marked volumetric decline in those with Alzheimer's and a much smaller decline (averaging 0.5%) in the healthy group at the 1-year follow-up.
 These findings replicate those of Coffey et al. (1992), whose results also showed that the frontal lobe decreases in volume approximately 0.5–1% per year.

 Function

 The frontal lobe, which comprises several anatomical and functional structures, supports, among other things, goal-directed behavior and abstract mental representations (e.g., the phenomenal, human ability to transcend the immediate spatiotemporal context by imagining oneself in the future).
-It is a mistake to believe that the primary function of the frontal lobe is action—that it is wholly committed, for instance, to reasoning and thus the regulation of sensory phenomena such as emotion or affect.
+It is a mistake to believe that the primary function of the frontal lobe is action—that it is wholly committed, for instance to reasoning and thus the regulation of sensory phenomena such as emotion or affect.

 Psychological tests that measure the functional integrity of the structures belonging to the frontal lobe include finger tapping, the Wisconsin Card Sorting Test, and measures of language, numeracy skills, and decision making.